 OptimizeRx Authorizes $15 Million Share Repurchase Program

-/EIN News/ -- ROCHESTER, Mich., March 14, 2023 (GLOBE NEWSWIRE) -- OptimizeRx Corp. (the “Company”) (Nasdaq: OPRX), a leading provider of point-of-care technology solutions helping patients start and stay on therapy, announced today that its Board of Directors has unanimously authorized a share repurchase program, under which OptimizeRx may repurchase up to $15 million of its outstanding common stock.
+ROCHESTER, Mich., March 14, 2023 (GLOBE NEWSWIRE) -- OptimizeRx Corp. (the "Company") OPRX, a leading provider of point-of-care technology solutions helping patients start and stay on therapy, announced today that its Board of Directors has unanimously authorized a share repurchase program, under which OptimizeRx may repurchase up to $15 million of its outstanding common stock.

 "We are fortunate to start 2023 with a strong working capital position and believe we are firmly placed to benefit from the scalability inherent in having the nation's largest in workflow point-of-care network; this share repurchase program reflects the long-term confidence we have in our business and our belief that our shares are undervalued," commented Will Febbo, OptimizeRx CEO.